Park Hyatt Hyderabad: The Hotel

 The Hotel has 185 rooms, 24 suites on the first six floors and 42 furnished service apartments called The Residence on the top two floors.
 The residences are pet friendly and guests can stay with their pets.
 Each of the hotel’s guestrooms are among the largest in Hyderabad, measuring at least 463 square feet.
 The lobby is designed with sparkling water feature and plants that surround a 35-foot tall white abstract sculpture.
 Park Hyatt Hyderabad is the first hotel in India to feature Hyatt’s residential-style meeting concept named The Manor.
 The total meetings and events facilities measure more than 1600 m2.
 Accommodating a range of dining the hotel has a Lobby Lounge - The Living Room, The Dining Room – All Day Dining Restaurant, Tre-Forni Bar & Restaurant - Northern Italian Cuisine, Rika – Asian Cuisine.
 The Hotel is also equipped with Spa & Fitness Facilities.

 Art collection

 The Park Hyatt Hyderabad owns a contemporary art collection composed of various international artists’ paintings: B2Fays (29 paintings, including 5 series of 20 meters long), Anuradha Thakur, N Ramachandran, Y Shivaramacharry, David Sequiera, Udaya Chiluveru, Anamika V, Ramana Reddy, Y Shivaramacharry, Ritu Purana Das, Hetal Chudasama, Ashoke Mullick, Jaya Javeri, Kiran Kumar, Ravi, Laxman Aelay, Atul Bhalla, Matthieu Faury, Mohammed Osman, Ramesh V, Chippa Sudhakar, Manohar C, G Anjaneyulu, Devyani Parikh, Laxma Goud.

 Events

 The Hotel was a venue for events and conferences such as UNWTO, TATA We- connect, Malaysian Trade High commission, HAL parliamentary and interactive art installation "Via presence" by B2Fays.

 The Hotel is also the official hospitality partner of IPL team Sunrisers Hyderabad.

+It is also hosting the Pakistan national cricket team for its initial leg of the 2023 Cricket World Cup.

+Incidents

+In 14 April 2025, a fire accident at the Park Hyatt hotel, Hyderabad led to the evacuation of guests, including members of the Sunrisers IPL team.
+The incident was brought under control without any injuries.